Posted on Mar 21, 2011 | | Categories: File Security

 Educating employees about the dangers of unsecured and/or unnecessary data transfer is more business-friendly than preventing it altogether.
-Part of this process should be moving everyone to a managed file transfer methodology, like Linoma Software's GoAnywhere Director.
+Part of this process should be moving everyone to a managed file transfer methodology, like Linoma Software's [now HelpSystems] GoAnywhere Director.
 This not only secures your data transfers, but it creates a digital paper trail showing where assets are going - something which is of particular importance when you consider all the data security compliance regulations in effect today.

 Data security for the millions of files sent over the Internet or within "the cloud" is of great importance to all industries, including health care, retail, banking and finance.
 Internet transfers include the critical data needed to conduct business, such as customer and order information, EDI documents, financial data, payment information, and employee- and health-related information.
 Many of these information transfers relate to compliance regulations such as PCI DSS, SOX, HIPAA and HITECH, state privacy laws, or other mandates.